Co-Sponsored by LeadUH and the LGBTQ Resource Center

 Participants must complete two electives from the following options.
 Workshops cannot be repeated for multiple credits.
 Review our Event Calendar.

 - LGBTQ Awareness

-- Cougar Ally 2.0: Transgender 101 and Understanding (Trans) Gender
+- Cougar Ally 2.0: Pronoun Party, Gender Reveal Party

 - Inclusive Language by Center for Diversity and Inclusion

 Ally Awareness Day Volunteering is tentative.
 Please contact Lorraine Schroeder for up-to-date information.

 - Bisexual Awareness

 - Transgender Awareness

 - Non-Binary Awareness (2/4/21)

 - Pansexual/Panromantic Awareness Day (4/13/21)